altunenes/sorceress/README.md

 ```

-Add vertical lines to an image
+This function basically adds vertical lines to an image, but it's blending not overlaying!

 `img` your input image like `"morgo.jpg"`
 `outputname` desired output like `desired`